corda/corda-docs/content/en/docs/cenm/1.3/tool-crr-submission.md

 ## Running Tool

-At startup, the Certificate Revocation Request Submission Tool takes only one command line argument: `--submission-url`, that should be followed by the url to the certificate revocation request submission endpoint.
+At start-up, the Certificate Revocation Request Submission Tool takes only one command line argument: `--submission-url`, that should be followed by the url to the certificate revocation request submission endpoint.

 Example: